MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 	* Compatible with MicroUI API 3.1.0.
 	* Check Immortals heap minimal size required by MicroUI implementation.
 	* Change the EventGenerator Pointer event format.
-	* Do no use systematically the GPU to draw intermediate steps of a shape.
+	* Do no systematically use the GPU to draw intermediate steps of a shape.

 **Fixed**

 	* EventGenerator's event has not to be sent to the Display's handler when EventGenerator's handler is null.
 	* Fill rounded rectangle: fix rendering when corner radius is higher than rectangle height.
-	* An external image is closed twice when application only checks if the image is available.
+	* An external image is closed twice when the application only checks if the image is available.
 	* RLE1 image rendering when platform requires image pixels address alignment.
 	* Manage the system fonts when the font generator is not embedded in the platform.